gustavoh430/Jenkins_Integration/README.md

 Click on "Apply" and "Save".

 Once we already set up the SonarQube Installations it's time to configure SonarQube Server.
 Considering we are running Jenkins as well as Sonar on a Docker container, sharing the same network, they are accessible from each other.
-With that in mind, let's check the containers ip.
+With that in mind, let's check the container ips.

 ```code
 docker network inspect jenkins_net